imbo/imbo/docs/installation/upgrading.rst

 Versions prior to 2.0.0 had a 1:1 correlation between what a ``user`` and a ``public key`` was.
 In 2.0.0, a ``user`` is the entity which images belong to, while a ``public key`` is one part of the authentication scheme. ``Public keys`` each has their own set of permissions, which can grant them access to different resources within different users.

+Imbo provides some level of backwards compatibility with the old ``auth`` part of the configuration file, but no longer supports multiple private keys per public key (such as read-only/read+write).
+If you are using this, Imbo will throw an exception on startup.
+We recommend moving away from the ``auth`` setup and onto the new :ref:`Access Control adapters <access-control-configuration>` as soon as possible.

 Prior to 2.0.0, both the database and HTTP endpoints used a field name of ``publicKey`` to identify the user.
 Going forward, apart from when working with authentication, ``user`` will be the new field name.
 This requires some database changes - see below.

 Doctrine